 In addition, the commissioner of the state DOE, Dr. Penny Schwinn, had cunningly piloted the program in seventeen counties, fired the first reviewers, allowed the pilot programs to continue, and then hired another group of reviewers.
 They, too, chose not to approve it, and they too were fired.

 A third review occurred, closely observed by DOE.
 The curriculum failed again.
 Then the governor banned the use of curricula explicitly or implicitly teaching CRT.
-Dr. Schwinn responded by offering waivers to thirty-three counties to continue use of the materials.
+Dr. Schwinn responded by offering waivers to thirty-three counties to continue using of the materials.

 As I understand this complicated and corrupt process, which the Moms for Liberty report describes in detail ("material," pp.141 through 165), the waivers remain in force until the end of 2022.
 But in the meantime, Dr. Schwinn has been stripped of waiver authority.